GreeningLab/GreeningLab-database/README.md

 # Greening lab database
 This is the repository for the metabolic marker gene databases compiled by lab members of Greening lab (http://www.greeninglab.com/) since 2016.

-The original database was released in 2020 on Figshare (https://bridges.monash.edu/collections/Greening_lab_metabolic_marker_gene_databases/5230745).
+The original database was released in 2020 on Figshare yet no longer accessible (https://bridges.monash.edu/collections/Greening_lab_metabolic_marker_gene_databases/5230745).

 The extended and modified database are migrated to this github page.